Residency Programs

 An Institutional (historically termed Hospital) Pharmacy Residency Program is a 12-month postgraduate learning experience involving structured rotations in various areas of institutional pharmacy services (inpatient hospital or ambulatory care), such as clinical practice, education, project management or research, and administration/leadership.
 There are two types of Institutional Pharmacy Residency Programs: Year 1 and Year 2 programs.
 The goal of Year 1 residency programs is to prepare pharmacists for challenging and innovative pharmacy practice careers, while the goal of Year 2 residency programs is to prepare graduates for advanced practice in a defined area of practice.
 Year 2 programs are typically done after a Year 1 program has been completed.

 Institutional Pharmacy Residency graduates are an important source of highly qualified pharmacists trained in hospital or ambulatory care practice.
-Each Institutional Pharmacy Residency Program offered in Ontario partners with either the Leslie Dan Faculty of Pharmacy, University of Toronto (UT) or the School of Pharmacy, University of Waterloo (UW) to provide an academic linkage.
-Applicants from any Canadian pharmacy degree program may apply.
+Each Institutional Pharmacy Residency Program offered in Ontario partners with either the Leslie Dan Faculty of Pharmacy, University of Toronto (UT), the School of Pharmacy, University of Waterloo (UW), or the School of Pharmaceutical Sciences, University of Ottawa (UO) to provide an academic linkage.
+Applicants from any pharmacy degree program may apply.
 Applications are coordinated nationally through the Canadian Society of Hospital Pharmacists.
 Both Year 1 and Year 2 Programs undergo formal accreditation through the Canadian Pharmacy Residency Board.

 The following institutions provide hospital-based Residency Programs (Year 1) in Ontario: